 What can Aromatherapy be used for?

 The types of conditions which aromatherapy is often used to treat include:

-If you decide to visit an aromatherapist, they will first do a consultation with you where they may ask you questions about your medical history, diet, lifestyle and health problems.
+If you decide to visit an aromatherapist, they will first do a consultation with you covering your medical history, diet, lifestyle and health problems.
 You can also ask any questions you might have.
 Types of therapy include:

 - Indian Head Massage

-Remember, it’s important to talk to your GP first to get a diagnosis before having aromatherapy.
+It’s important to talk to your GP first to get a diagnosis before having regular aromatherapy sessions.
 This is to ensure that aromatherapy is an appropriate treatment for you.

 Where can I find an aromatherapy practitioner?